 Desperately seeking cloud talents

 Having the right cloud experts in place is crucial, especially when it comes to deploying and developing cloud-native applications.
 A multicloud environment, by its very nature, is complex, and you need people who understand its structures.
 Given the skills drought, it would be imprudent to not look at a skills-gap assessment as part of your multicloud strategy.
 One way to overcome this challenge is to partner with a trusted and experienced cloud managed service provider.
-An MSP such as Orange Business Services can help an enterprise implement an end-to-end multicloud strategy from inception to completion and ongoing management.
+An MSP such as Orange Business can help an enterprise implement an end-to-end multicloud strategy from inception to completion and ongoing management.